NoHaWeb/Agenor/SECURITY.md

 3. **Response time**: We will handle your report within 72 hours and we will try to provide information on our progress.

 4. **Disclosure Policy**: We coordinate vulnerability disclosure and patching.
 Thank you in advance for your patience and understanding during the process.

+**Note**: By reporting security issues, you consent to us contacting you to clarify the reported vulnerability.